Tellusant/docs/articles-posts/income-distribution-research-proposal.md

 ### Results

-Results will be reported back as graphs and summary tables
+Results will be reported back as graphs and summary tables.
+If hypotheses not rejected, continue with other products in a automated fashion.
+If hypotheses rejected, abandon.

 ---
 ₁₂₃